 Trends, then, are history in the making.

-With all that in mind, let’s see what future historians will be saying about today.
+Now, let’s see what future historians will be saying about today.
 With a little help from a few modern tastemakers, starting with Zack Onisko, CEO of Dribbble, cool dad, and guitar noodler.

 1. 3-dimensional illustration